makerdao/community/governance/parameter-docs/param-flat-kick-incentive.md

 ## Purpose

-The purpose of this parameter is to offset the gas cost of triggering vault liquidations in the event that gas costs on the ethereum blockchain increase to the point where liquidations are not being triggered in a timely manner.
+The purpose of this parameter is to offset the gas cost of triggering vault liquidations if gas costs on the Ethereum blockchain increase to the point where liquidations are not being triggered promptly.

 ## Trade-offs